RepoForks/Sample-Custom-URL-Scheme/README.md

 ## Visual Studio

 With the AppBuilder extension for Visual Studio, you can develop hybrid and NativeScript cross-platform mobile apps from Microsoft Visual Studio.
-You can download and install the extension from [http://www.telerik.com/appbuilder/visual-studio-extension](http://www.telerik.com/appbuilder/visual-studio-extension).
+You can download and install the extension [here](http://www.telerik.com/appbuilder/visual-studio-extension).

 ### Clone the sample